All Buyer Guides

 Strategic Impact

-EA tools enable: application rationalization (identify and retire redundant apps, saving $2–5M/year), technology risk management (track end-of-life, security vulnerabilities), and transformation planning (model future-state architectures with gap analysis).
+EA tools enable application rationalization (identify and retire redundant apps, generating meaningful savings), technology risk management, and transformation planning.

 Key 2026 trends: AI-powered architecture recommendations, integration with CMDB/ITSM data, cloud migration planning modules, and real-time architecture observability (dynamic EA).